Imelda Staunton: 2020–present: The Crown and theatre roles

-Other work

 Staunton has narrated unabridged audio-book versions of many of Julia Donaldson's children's books, including The Gruffalo, The Gruffalo's Child, Monkey Puzzle, The Snail and the Whale, Stick Man and Zog, as well as other children's books.
-In 2014 she collaborated with her husband, Jim Carter, and Show of Hands on Centenary: Words and Music of the Great War, an album of songs and poetry from and inspired by World War I.
+In 2014 she collaborated with her husband, Jim Carter, and Show of Hands on Centenary: Words and Music of the Great War, an album of songs and poetry from and inspired by World War I. Staunton reprised her role as Dolores Umbridge for the Harry Potter and the Battle at the Ministry attraction opening at Universal Epic Universe in 2025.

-Staunton is also a patron for the Milton Rooms, a new arts centre in Malton, North Yorkshire along with Bill Nighy, Jools Holland and Kathy Burke.

 Personal life

-Staunton and her husband, English actor Jim Carter, have a daughter, Bessie, born in 1993.
+Staunton and her husband, actor Jim Carter, have a daughter, Bessie, born in 1993.
 In 2007, they appeared in the BBC series Cranford, with Carter as Captain Brown and Bessie as a maid.
 They live in West Hampstead.
+In 2025 Staunton and her daughter Bessie Carter co-starred in a production of Mrs. Warren's Profession in London.

 In 2014, Staunton's dog, Molly, appeared as Chowsie the dog in Gypsy at the Chichester Festival Theatre from 6 October to 8 November.
 Staunton played the leading role of Mama Rose.

-Honours

-Staunton was appointed Officer of the Order of the British Empire (OBE) in the 2006 New Year Honours and Commander of the Order of the British Empire (CBE) in the 2016 New Year Honours, both for services to drama.